-#FitFam, a fitness incentive to encourage physical activity.
-This incentive is a 4-6 week series focusing on regular Each semester we offer exercise, forming accountability with others, nutrition education and healthy living habits.
+exercise, forming accountabil-#FitFam, a fitness incentive to encourage physical activity.
+This incentive is a 4-6 week series focusing on regular Each semester we offer ity with others, nutrition educarion and healthy living habits.
 This program is designed to be accessible to those who frequent the gym and those who are ust beginning to explore fitness and wellness.